SophieHogg/vue-b-loggable/README.md

 ### 29/03/2023

 -   Implemented the home screen including the first use of the backend server, loading graphics and state with Pinia

+### 30/03/2023

+-   Implemented saving of posts, the proper markdown editor and updating it in real time to HTML using two-way routing and debounce.